awsdocs/aws-ruby-developer-guide/doc_source/setup-config.md

 ## Get your AWS access keys<a name="aws-ruby-sdk-getting-credentials"></a>

 Access keys consist of an *access key ID* and *secret access key*, which are used to sign programmatic requests that you make to AWS\.
-If you don’t have access keys, you can create them by using the [AWS Management Console]()\.
+If you don’t have access keys, you can create them by using the [Management Console](https://console.aws.amazon.com/)\.
 We recommend that you use IAM access keys instead of AWS root account access keys\.
 IAM lets you securely control access to AWS services and resources in your AWS account\.

 **Note**
 To create access keys, you must have permissions to perform the required IAM actions\.
 For more information, see [Granting IAM User Permission to Manage Password Policy and Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_delegate-permissions.html) in the IAM User Guide\.

-### To get your access key ID and secret access key<a name="w3aab9b7b3b5"></a>
+### To get your access key ID and secret access key<a name="get-access-id"></a>

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home)\.